atlantis-amps/atlantisdockerfilebatch/README.md

 `ENV TZ America/Los_Angeles`

-## 2. Copy the Atlantis source directory within the same directory where the Dockerfile is stored <trunk>
+## 2. Change name of the Atlantis source files directory <trunk_name>.
+This directory should be stored within the same folder where the Dockerfile is stored.

 In the included Dockerfile this directory is trunk_6693 to indicate the code version

 `COPY <trunk_name>/.svn /app/.svn`
 `COPY <trunk_name>/atlantis /app/atlantis`

-## 3. Build the image and run to check it works, these commands are for Linux Ubuntu 20.04
+## 3. Change name of the Atlantis model files directory <model_name>.
+This directory should be stored within the same folder where the Dockerfile is stored.

-edit dockerfile
+`COPY <model_name> /app/model`

-`nano Dockerfile`
+## 4. Build the image and run to check it works, these commands are for Linux Ubuntu 20.04.
+Change <mydockerimage> to your preferred name

 build dockerfile

-`docker build -t ampsdocker:latest .`
+`docker build -t <mydockerimagename>:latest .`

 list images, including intermediary images